ethstorage/p0tion/docs/contribution.md

 **If you disconnect**: While in the queue, you can re-join by running the npx phase2cli contribute command again.

-**Authentication errors**: phase2cli authentication can get rejected if you initially failed the GitHub requirements.
+**Authentication errors**: phase2cli authentication can get rejected if you initially failed the GitHub account requirements.
-    Please make sure your GitHub meet our requirement and reset authentication.
+    Please make sure your GitHub account meets our requirement and reset authentication.

 **Cannot rejoin after timeout**: If you encounter problems and your contribution window times out, you won’t be able to
     rejoin the queue immediately.
 Rejoin again in a few hours (and talk to us if it still doesn’t work).